thomazyazima/thomazyazima.github.io/week-2/1-Chrome-Dev-Tools/readme.md

 Play with changing the CSS of your github.io website using Chrome Web Tools.

-Then, visit any blog on [wordpress.com](http://www.wordpress.com) or create your own.
+Then, visit any blog on [wordpress.com](http://www.wordpress.com).
 Use the Chrome Web Tools to take a peek into the site.
 How does it differ from your github.io site's html and css?

 ## Release 3: Reflect